 We show up.
 That's the mission.
 Here's what showing up looks like on any given week.

 We get food to families who need it.
-Groceries, staples, whatever we've got.
+Groceries, staples, a home-cooked meal when we can manage it.
 No eligibility test.
 You need food, we bring food.

 We're not here for one Saturday.
 We're here.
 When the work slows, we don't stop.
 Steady neighbors, every season.

 We started small.
-Bringing food to a family here, a bag of groceries there.
+A few of us from church in the Lawton area who felt led to do something for working families going through a hard stretch.
+We started bringing food to a family here, a bag of groceries there.
 Word got around the way it does in small communities.
-Pretty soon there were more families than we could handle on our own, and we knew we needed to do this right.
+Pretty soon there were more families than we could handle on our own.

 Contact: carol.neighboringhearts@gmail.com